John F. Kennedy assassination conspiracy theories: Witness deaths

 The idea that witnesses to the Kennedy assassination met mysterious or suspicious deaths because they knew things that conspirators did not want to be revealed has been referred to by author Vincent Bugliosi as "one of the very most popular and durable myths".
+Allegations of mysterious or suspicious deaths of witnesses connected with the Kennedy assassination originated with journalist Penn Jones Jr. On the third anniversary of the assassination, Ramparts published an editorial by Jones, along with a handful of articles that he had written earlier for his newspaper, the Midlothian Mirror.
+Jones reported that there were six men who had met in Jack Ruby's apartment the night after Ruby shot Oswald.
+Of the six men, Jones noted that three of them had since died: reporter Jim Koethe, reporter Bill Hunter, and Ruby's first attorney, Tom Howard.
+Jones described these three deaths as "mysterious".

-Allegations of mysterious or suspicious deaths of witnesses connected with the Kennedy assassination originated with journalist Penn Jones Jr. On the third anniversary of the assassination, Ramparts published an editorial from Jones and a handful of his articles that earlier appeared in his newspaper, the Midlothian Mirror.
-Noting that they were three of six men who had met in Jack Ruby's apartment the night after Ruby shot Oswald, Jones described the deaths of reporter Jim Koethe, reporter Bill Hunter, and Jack Ruby's first attorney, Tom Howard, as "mysterious".
-A second article in the same issue reported on the deaths of the three men as well as seven other individuals that Jones had investigated and said were to have had "mysterious deaths" in the three years since the assassination: Earlene Roberts, Nancy Jane Mooney, Hank Killam, William Whaley, Edward Benavides, Dorothy Kilgallen, and Lee Bowers.
-The report in Ramparts was picked up by Reuters and various other news outlets.
-TIME stated "the Ramparts-Jones non-history is riddled with factual errors and perverse conclusions" and offered examples to support their assessment.
+In a second article in the same issue, Jones reported on the deaths of seven other individuals who died within three years of the assassination: Earlene Roberts, Nancy Jane Mooney, Hank Killam, William Whaley, Edward Benavides, Dorothy Kilgallen, and Lee Bowers.
+Jones also described these deaths as "mysterious".
+Jones' article in Ramparts was picked up by Reuters, as well as various other news outlets.
+Time stated "the Ramparts-Jones non-history is riddled with factual errors and perverse conclusions" and offered examples to support its assessment.

 In 1973, similar claims about suspicious deaths of witnesses were brought to national attention by the theatrically released movie Executive Action.
 In 1989, Jim Marrs published a list of 103 people he believed had died "convenient deaths" under suspicious circumstances.
-He noted that the deaths were grouped around investigations conducted by the Warren Commission, New Orleans D.A.
-Jim Garrison, the Senate Intelligence Committee, and the House Select Committee on Assassinations.
-Marrs pointed out that "these deaths certainly would have been convenient for anyone not wishing the truth of the JFK assassination to become public."
+He observed that the deaths were grouped around investigations conducted by the Warren Commission, New Orleans District Attorney Jim Garrison, the Senate Intelligence Committee, and the House Select Committee on Assassinations.
+Marrs commented that "these deaths certainly would have been convenient for anyone not wishing the truth of the JFK assassination to become public."
 In 2013, Richard Belzer published Hit List: An In-Depth Investigation into the Mysterious Deaths of Witnesses to the JFK Assassination that examines the deaths of 50 people linked to the assassination and claims most of them were murdered as part of a cover-up.